hyperledger/fabric/docs/source/pluggable_endorsement_and_validation.rst

             library: /etc/hyperledger/fabric/plugins/customValidation.so

 And we'd have to place the ``.so`` plugin files in the peer's local file system.

+The name of the custom plugin needs to be referenced by the chaincode definition to be used by the chaincode.
+If you are using the peer CLI to approve the chaincode definition, use the ``--escc`` and ``--vscc`` flag to select the name of the custom endorsement or validation library.
+If you are using the Fabric SDK for Node.js, visit [How to install and start your chaincode](https://fabric-sdk-node.github.io/master/tutorial-chaincode-lifecycle.html).
+For more information, see :doc:`chaincode4noah`.

 .. note:: Hereafter, custom endorsement or validation logic implementation is
           going to be referred to as "plugins", even if they are compiled into